 “Uh… yeah.
 There’s like… twenty people out here wondering when it starts,” he said.

-That was so exciting and disheartening at the same time.
+That was exciting and disheartening at the same time.
 Laughing Stock lasted six shows.
 Seven if you include Valentines Day.
 Two months later, the place closed it’s doors, and it has recently been leased to a new business.

 Months later, two of my roommates were booked on a show at a gay leather bar for $150.
 The booker and host never showed up, and the owners ended up asking my roommates if they knew anyone who would be willing to host the show.
-They slipped my name, and a few weeks later I was hosting.
+They slipped my name in, and a few weeks later I was hosting.
 After three or four months, I finally figured out a name and a date for the show.
 Every 2nd thru 5th Wednesday would be an open mic, and every 1st Wednesday would be a showcase called “Safe Words – A comedy show at a leather bar.”

 I’ve been running it for a while, and I didn’t keep track of when it began because I’ve grown cynical in my dealings with venues (as you might imagine).
 There was even a non-incident-incident.
 One comedian was yelling his set into the microphone at the open mic.
 Just yelling.
-Nothing negative either.
+Nothing negative.
 He’d done the set many times before, and pretended to be a conspiracy theorist, convincing folks that fast food practices are made to pacify the masses.
 People chuckled (myself included), but one of the employees was upset, and thought he was yelling out of spite that ‘no one was laughing,’ and to say ‘fuck you’ to the bar.
 The manager came out, said to pull the plug, and the show was over.
 He told me, “We’ll have a meeting and see if this will happen again next week.”

 After an informal chat with the owners (not the angered manager), none of us really understood why anyone was upset, and everyone who was upset couldn’t explain why.
 I told them the situation as I understood it above, and they said, “Yeah… it’s an open mic.
 Not everybody is going to like everything.”
 That was what I hoped to hear, and far more than I was expecting.
 The caveat was that the comedian in question was banned.
 Not from the mic, but from the bar (something I’m trying to change).
 A few Wednesdays ago saw the return of the show, and a week later, the open mic (two weeks after the kerfuffle).
-I saw the manager again, asked how he was.
+I saw the manager again, and asked how he was.
 “We’ll see,” he said.
 It was probably the best mic we’ve had so far, and it doesn’t look like we’ll stop anytime soon.